public-law/readability/README.md

 # The new Dale-Chall readability formula

-A fresh reimplementation of the formula.
+An implementation that follows the specification as closely as possible.
 Created by referring to a paper copy of their most recent publication (Chall & Dale, 1995).